melisplatform/melis-platform-frameworks/README.md

 ```
 composer require melisplatform/melis-platform-frameworks
 ```
-### Adding Third Party Framework
+### Adding Third Party Frameworks
-Third Party Framework are located at the root of Melis Platform application ``/thirdparty``, inside this directory you can you can place your desire Framework.
+Third Party Frameworks are located at the root of Melis Platform application ``/thirdparty``, inside this directory you can you can place your desire Frameworks.
 ```
 ...
 /module